Online Application | Frequently Asked Questions | Graduate Financial Aid

 Deadline and Application Fee

 Request in writing one official transcript from the Registrar of each college or university previously attended, including summer terms.
-These may be sent directly to the Meadows Graduate Office.
-If the transcripts are sent to you, do not open the sealed envelopes, and mail them to the Meadows Graduate Office.
+These may be sent directly to Graduate Application Processing, PO BOX 518, Dallas, TX 75275-0518 or to email@example.com.
+Do not opened sealed envelopes if the transcripts are sent to you, instead, mail them to Graduate Application Processing.
 A supplementary transcript covering work in progress at the time of the application must be furnished upon completion of that work.
-International transcripts that are not in English must be accompanied by official translations.
-We recommend the following services:
+International transcripts that are not in English must be accompanied by official translations and evaluations.

 Three letters of recommendation are required.
 Letters of recommendation should be requested from professors who know the personal and academic qualifications of the applicant.
-When completing an online application applicants will have the opportunity to arrange for letters to be delivered electronically to the recommenders listed.
-Applicants will need a valid email address for each recommender and upon submission, notification will be emailed to them directly with instructions on submitting a web-recommendation form on behalf of the applicant.
-We will also accept drafted letters by mail.
+When completing an online application applicants will have the opportunity to arrange for letters to be delivered electronically to the references listed.
+Applicants will need a valid email address for each reference and upon submission, notification will be emailed to them directly with instructions on submitting a web-recommendation form on behalf of the applicant.
+We will also accept drafted letters by mail or email sent to Graduate Application Processing.

 Scholarships and graduate assistantships for qualified, admitted students are available from the graduate division.
 Candidates for graduate awards are encouraged to file the Free Application for Federal Student Aid (FAFSA).
 This form is not required from international students on the F-1 visa.
 For additional information, contact the Office of Scholarships and Financial Aid, Meadows School of the Arts, PO Box 750356, Dallas, Texas 75275-0356 (telephone 214.768.3314).